The Four Vows of the Bodhisattva

 I vow to experience the intimacy of things and not speak ill the Buddha, Dharma, and Sangha.

 A note about the word Bodhisattva.
 The term bodhisattva is a term used to describe a follower of the Buddha’s teaching.
-There are many qualities, duties, and attributes associated with the term, but the primary vow of the bodhisattva is he will forego his own ascension to pari-nirvana until all other beings are enlightened.
+There are many qualities, duties, and attributes associated with the term, but the primary vow of the bodhisattva is to alleviate suffering.